-Parking area location and design PO4 AO4.1 ~ R4.1 Complies Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off- No changes to car parking spaces, access and circulation areas are proposed, in that the proposed development will be ancillary to the existing Tourist Attraction.
-Notwithstanding, existing car parking spaces, access and and street car parking. circulation areas are understood to comply with AO4.1. • • be consistent with the AO4.2 ~ R4.2 Complies character of the surrounding locality.
-Disabled access and car parking spaces are located and designed in No changes to disabled access and car parking spaces are proposed, in that the proposed development will be ancillary to the existing Tourist Attraction. accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities.
+AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Offstreet car parking. ~ R4.1 Complies No changes to car parking spaces, access and circulation areas are proposed.
+Notwithstanding, existing car parking spaces, access and circulation areas are understood to comply with AO4.1.
+AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. ~ R4.2 Complies No changes to disabled access and car parking spaces are proposed.
 Notwithstanding, existing arrangements are understood to comply with AO4.2.
-AO4.3 ~ R4.3 Complies The car parking area includes designated pedestrian routes that provide connections to building entrances.
-No changes to car parking areas are proposed, in that the proposed development will be ancillary to the existing Tourist Attraction.
+AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. • R4.3 Complies No changes to car parking areas are proposed.
 Notwithstanding, existing car parking areas are understood to comply with AO4.3.
-AO4.4 ~ R4.4 Complies Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; No changes to parking and set down areas are proposed, in that the proposed development will be ancillary to the existing Tourist Attraction.
+AO4.4 Parking and any set down areas are: (a) wholly contained within the site; (b) visible from the street where involving Commercial activities, Community activities, Industrial activities or a use in the Recreation and open space zone; (c) are set back behind the main building R4.4 Complies No changes to parking and set down areas are proposed.
 Notwithstanding, existing parking and set down areas are understood to comply with AO4.4.